 If you do not have a pressure gauge for testing oil pressure, try replacing the oil pressure sending unit with a new one.
 If the oil pressure warning light goes out or the gauge reading is now normal, you have fixed the problem.
 But if the warning light or low gauge reading continues, the problem is likely a bad oil pump.

 On many engines, the oil pump is located inside the oil pan on the bottom of the engine.
 The pan must be removed to replace the pump.
 This may require raising the engine and/or removing steering or suspension components that are in the way so the pan can be removed.
 On other engines, the oil pump is located inside the timing cover on the front of the engine.
-Disassembly requires removing most of the components on the front of the engine to access the pump.
+The pump has a large internal gear that slides over the crankshaft and is driven by the crank.
+Disassembly requires removing most of the components on the front of the engine to replace the pump.
 This type of pump is much more difficult and time consuming to replace.